MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netrxqueue/nf-netrxqueue-netrxqueuecreate.md

 ## -remarks
 The client calls **NetRxQueueCreate** from within its *[EVT_NET_ADAPTER_CREATE_RXQUEUE](../netadapter/nc-netadapter-evt_net_adapter_create_rxqueue.md)* event callback function.
 For info on assigning context space to the new object, see [Framework Object Context Space](https://docs.microsoft.com/windows-hardware/drivers/wdf/framework-object-context-space).

 The NETPACKETQUEUE object is a standard WDF object.
-The framework manages its deletion, which occurs when the parent WDFDEVICE is deleted.
+The framework manages its deletion, which occurs when the parent NETADAPTER object is deleted.

 ## -see-also